polinalitvichenko/final-project-Millor/README.md

-# Tproperty management
+# Coffee Shop Website

+This repository contains the source code for a multi-page coffee shop website.
+The website allows users to browse and purchase various coffee products.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Follow the instructions below to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites